#Elementor decided to inject my feed with their ads.

 Premature positioning without translatable proof crashes your credibility.

-The above value prop is clearly braggy.
+The above value prop is – braggy.

-Few days back, Peep Laja, the founder of ConversionXL tweeted how the concept of USP is obsolete and I agree with him.
+A few days back, Peep Laja, the founder of ConversionXL tweeted about why the concept of USP is obsolete.

-Because in 2020, it’s impossible to be running an extremely unique business.
+Because in 2023, it’s impossible to be running an extremely unique business.

 My first thought goes – how do you make your results colorful?
 Colorful pie chart?
 Colored graphs?
 Rainbow data?